Pinocchio (2022 live-action film): Marketing

 On March 9, 2022, the first look at the upcoming adaptation was released, revealing that the film would be released in September of that year.
 The teaser trailer and poster for Pinocchio debuted on May 31, 2022, announcing the premiere date of September 8 on Disney+, coinciding with Disney+ Day.
 The trailer features part of Erivo's rendition of "When You Wish Upon a Star" as well as footage of Hanks as Geppetto.
 On August 22, a teaser used to promote Disney+ Day showed the first look of Pinocchio's CGI appearance, near-identical to the 1940 animated version.
 On August 24, 2022, the official trailer and the first-look photos for the live-action adaptation were released.
 On August 29, Disney+ released a behind-the-scenes featurette that included interviews with some members of the film's cast.
 On September 8, Disney+ released a second featurette which details the impact the 1940 animated version had on the film's cast and crew as well as the satisfaction it gives them to bring the story to a new generation.
 On September 15, Disney+ released a third featurette which featured new interviews with composer Alan Silvestri, Benjamin Evan Ainsworth (voice of Pinocchio), Luke Evans and lyricist Glen Ballard sharing insights on their respective contributions to the film.

 Release

 On October 29, 2019, it was reported that Disney was considering releasing the film on its streaming service Disney+ due to the box office failure of its 2019 remake of Dumbo, though "a theatrical release seems more likely" after the hiring of Robert Zemeckis as director.
 On December 9, 2020, the film was officially announced to be moving back to Disney+ instead of a theatrical release in response to the COVID-19 pandemic.
+The film was released on September 8, 2022, as part of Disney+ Day.

 Reception

-Audience viewership
+Viewership

-According to Nielsen, Pinocchio was the 6th most watched program across all platforms, during the week of September 11, 2022.
-According to streaming aggregator Reelgood, Pinocchio was the 5th most watched program across all platforms, during the week of September 17, 2022.
-According to Whip Media, Pinocchio was the 8th most watched film across all platforms in the United States, during the week of September 23, 2022.
+Nielsen Media Research, which records streaming viewership on certain American television screens, calculated that Pinocchio was streamed for 930 million minutes from September 5—11.
+In the following week, from September 12–18, the film recorded 510 million minutes of watch time, making it the second most-streamed film that week.
+The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that it was the fifth most-streamed program in the U.S. during the week of September 17.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, estimated that Pinocchio was the eighth most-streamed film in the U.S. during the week of September 23.